The Hyperice HyperVolt is one of the first and most well-known percussive massage devices.

 The HyperVolt is one of the original percussive massage guns.
 It's a big brand and the build quality of their devices is very good.

 Both the HyperVolt and the HyperVolt Plus pack a powerful 3,200 max RPM and a stall force of 40lb.
-Weighing about 2.5lb, the it's the average weight for a massager.
+Weighing about 1.8lb, the it's lighter than the average massage gun, which is about 2.5lb.

 The HyperVolt has 5 massage heads that are designed to target various parts of the body.
 This is slightly more than most devices - even some of the most expensive have only 3 or 4 heads.